Skip to Content

 Of course, if you’re exploring Laguna Hualcacocha from Huaraz, you’ll need a place to stay.
 We’ve handpicked the best budget, mid-range and luxury options.

-• Mid-range – Krusty Hostel B&B: Beck and I really enjoyed our stay here.
-We stayed in Huaraz for over a month.
-So, we got to know Krusty Hostel B&B really well.
-It’s actually one of the most highly-rated accommodations in Huaraz.
-The hostel itself is very roomy and comfortable.
-It features a large shared kitchen, which includes a free breakfast.
-There’s also excellent Wifi here.
+- Budget – Krusty Hostel B&B: Beck and I really enjoyed our stay here.
+The private rooms at Krusty Hostel B&B are nice and cosy.
+The hostel features a large shared kitchen, which includes a free breakfast.
+Additionally, the Wifi is top shelf.

-• Luxury – Cordillera Hotel: this is hands-down one of the best hotels in Huaraz.
-Cordillera Hotel is an excellent hotel with nice rooms and modern facilities.
-If you’re exhausted from hiking in Huaraz, this would be the perfect place to relax.
+- Luxury – Cordillera Hotel: this is probably one of the nicest hotels in Huaraz.
+Cordillera Hotel is an excellent place to stay.
+Expect stylish rooms and modern facilities.
+We doubt there are many better places to stay in Huaraz.

 Travel Insurance